 The yellow symbol is simply a reminder that this item is recommended.
 The item is not required.
 If you cannot provide data for this item, you will still be able to submit your application.

-- I am enrolled in a program that awards a doctoral degree other than a Ph.D. or Sc.D. degree.
+- I am a graduate student enrolled in a program that awards a doctoral degree other than a Ph.D. or Sc.D. degree.
 Am I eligible to apply?

 The Ford Foundation Fellowship Programs only supports study leading towards a Ph.D. or Sc.D. degree.